 You may not have heard of the essential part of your teeth known as the enamel until you had a problem associated with it.
 While some damage to your enamel can’t be repaired on your own, there are steps you can take to support and protect it.
-We’ll cover what enamel is, how to strengthen teeth, and what behaviors to avoid.
+We’ll cover what enamel is, how to strengthen teeth, and what behaviours to avoid.

 How To Strengthen Weak Enamel

 The hard outer layer covering the crowns (tops) of your teeth is known as the enamel.
 Interestingly, enamel is the hardest material produced by the human body.
 This vital layer protects the soft inside of your teeth (also known as the pulp) from damage, decay, and infection.